 The Sonoran Desert Chorale invites you to experience The Many Faces of Love.
-The show explores the romantic faces, certainly, but so many more as well.
+The show certainly explores the romantic faces, but so many more.

 The concert’s songs range in style and genre from 16th Century composers to contemporary greats.

 Whitacre wrote the piece, Sing Gently, in response to the COVID-19 crisis.
-As he said, “I wrote the music and words … with the hope that it might give some small measure of comfort for those who need it, and that it might suggest a way of living with one another that is compassionate, gentle, and kind.”
+He said, “I wrote the music and words … with the hope that it might give some small measure of comfort for those who need it and that it might suggest a way of living with one another that is compassionate, gentle, and kind.”

-Tell My Ma is a lively Irish folksong recounting the courting of “the belle of Belfast city”.
-The song then reveals who she really loves!
-Jon Washburn arranged this traditional, and “cheeky” Irish children’s street.
+Tell My Ma is a lively Irish folksong recounting the courting of “the belle of Belfast city.”
+The song then reveals who she loves!
+Jon Washburn arranged this traditional and “cheeky” Irish children’s street.

-Stirring anthems Praise to the Lord, the Almighty, are sure to touch hearts and minds.
+Stirring anthems of Praise to the Lord, the Almighty, will touch hearts and minds.
 Eugene Butler’s Three Contemporary Madrigals showcase Italian Renaissance poets.
-With modern style, the songs are interwoven with meter changes that keep both singer and audience engaged.
+With a modern style, the songs are interwoven with meter changes that keep both singer and audience engaged.